f4pga/prjxray/docs/architecture/configuration.rst

 | 010     | CFG_CLB           | ???                 |
 +---------+-------------------+---------------------+

-Within each bus, the connected tiles are organized into columns.
+Within each bus, the connected tiles are organized into :term:`columns <column>`.
 A column roughly corresponds to a physical vertical line of tiles perpendicular to and centered over the horizontal clock row.
 Each column contains varying amounts of configuration data depending on the types of tiles attached to that column.
 Regardless of the amount,